mbaumer/us_hep_funding/docs/_states/OH.md

 <a name="OH-06"></a>
 [Back to top](#top)
 ## OH-06 -- Rep. Bill Johnson (R)
+### Committees
+Bill Johnson is the #19 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016